 The medical marijuana market in Illinois is growing quickly and very lucrative, with monthly sales of at least $12 million, according to the Chicago Tribune.
-The Illinois Department of Public Health says that the number of medical marijuana patients in the state has nearly doubled between 2017 and 2018 from 24,000 patients to 44,000 patients.
+The Illinois Department of Public Health says that the number of medical marijuana consumers in the state has nearly doubled between 2017 and 2018 from 24,000 medical consumers to 44,000 medical consumers.

-Illinois has one of the strictest medical marijuana programs in the country, but recent changes will allow more flexibility for patients seeking treatment with medical marijuana.
-A new law in the state eliminated background checks and fingerprinting for patients.
-The new law will also allow patients who qualify for opioid painkillers to automatically qualify for medical marijuana.
+Illinois has one of the strictest medical marijuana programs in the country, but recent changes will allow more flexibility for consumers seeking help medical marijuana.
+A new law in the state eliminated background checks and fingerprinting for medical consumers.
+The new law will also allow consumers who qualify for opioid painkillers to automatically qualify for medical marijuana.

 MedMen CEO Says Illinois Will Legalize Recreational Marijuana